Restoring the State Theater, One Pipe at a Time

-Built in 1927 by renowned California architect Timothy Pflueger, with its first performance on April 7, 1928, the State Theater started its life as a vaudeville theater.
+Built by renowned California architect Timothy Pflueger, with its first performance on April 7, 1928, the State Theater started its life as a vaudeville theater.
 In the style of the time, it was ornately decorated and equipped with a Wurlitzer organ.

 Over the decades, though, as it moved from silent movies to contemporary blockbusters, from one owner to another, those original flourishes disappeared—painted over, removed, shrunk, or otherwise forgotten.